rxtsel/portfolio/README.md

 # My Portfolio ❤️

 > [!IMPORTANT]
-> If you are going to use this portfolio make sure to change or remove the google analytics tag.
+> If you are going to use this portfolio make sure to change or remove the Google Analytics tag from `src/components/Analitycs.astro`.

 ### Results on Google Lighthouse: